morshedimran/pio-setup/ansible手順書.md

   *  `/handlers/`			Folder to organize handler
   *  `/[group name]/`			Store handler for each group

-  ※★…環境に応じた設定が必要となるファイル

-  ※[group名]…web, ap, nfs, es, ads_master, ads_slave, bastion、backupおよびcommonの9種類
+  ※★:Files required to modify according to the environment ※[group name] : web, ap, nfs, es, ads_master, ads_slave, bastion、backup and common.
+All in all 9 group names.
-  （commonはサーバーの役割の名称ではないが、複数サーバーに共通した機能を提供するために設定する）
+  （Here `common` is not the server role.
+Common group is used to set some general functionalities on all the servers.）

 ---------------------------------------
 取扱注意ファイル：